 Starting with the flat surfaces, scan the entire room and make mental notes of everything that needs to be removed.
 If there’s a ton of stuff that needs to be removed, you might want to grab the garbage can and a couple of baskets so you can clear it out more quickly.

 If your living room is anything like mine, you’ll be looking at cups, glasses, snack plates, shoes, jackets, and other miscellaneous clothing items from every person in your family.
 GRRR – the nerve.

 Get Rid of Garbage

-While you’re at it, pick up those old outdated magazines too, and throw them in the recycle bin.
+When that’s done, pick up all of those old outdated magazines and throw them in the recycle bin.